WJCW

-WJCW (910 AM) is a commercial radio station, licensed to Johnson City, Tennessee and serving the Tri-Cities radio market (Johnson City-Bristol-Kingsport).
-It is owned by Cumulus Media and airs a talk radio format.
+WJCW (910 AM) is a commercial radio station licensed to Johnson City, Tennessee, and serving the Tri-Cities radio market (Johnson City-Bristol-Kingsport).
+It is owned by Cumulus Media and airs a news/talk format.

 WJCW's transmitter, offices and studios are on Free Hill Road in Gray, Tennessee.
 The complex also houses the studios for Cumulus' other Tri-Cities radio stations.
-WJCW broadcasts with a 5,000 watt non-directional signal in the daytime.
-But at night, to protect other stations on AM 910, the station reduces power to 1,000 watts and uses a directional antenna.
+WJCW broadcasts with a 5,000-watt non-directional signal in the daytime.
+At night, to protect other stations on AM 910, the station reduces power to 1,000 watts and uses a directional antenna.
 The station is East Tennessee's AM primary entry point station for the Emergency Alert System, with WJXB-FM in Knoxville performing the PEP function on FM in east Tennessee.

 History

-On December 13, 1938, the station first signed on as WJHL-AM, jointly owned by Hanes Lancaster, Sr. and J. W. Birdwell, both from Chattanooga.
+The station first signed on the air on December 13, 1938.
+The original call sign was WJHL, jointly owned by Hanes Lancaster, Sr. and J. W. Birdwell, both from Chattanooga.
 It was the second radio station in the Tri-Cities and the first in Johnson City.
 It began broadcasting at only 250 watts.
 During 1940, Birdwell was no longer a partner in the new station.